Skip to main content

 • Select the name of the student.

-• The student’s submission, and the randomization they were given, will be displayed.
+• The student’s submission and the randomization they were given will be displayed.

 Setting a time limit for the assignment

-The optional Maximum Time Permitted feature lets you give students a set number of minutes to complete an Online Assignment from the moment they open it and see the questions.
-When students open an assignment with a time limit, they’re told how long they have to complete it and can then confirm that they’d like to begin.
-Students will then see a countdown timer on their screen as they complete the assignment.
-They can hide the timer if they don’t want to see it and reveal again if they change their mind.
-Students can update their answers any number of times.
 The most recently submitted answer for each question at the end of the time limit will be saved for you to view and grade.
 Because students only have a finite amount of time to submit work, timed assignments reduce the risk of students cheating or working together to get the answers.

 Extending dates and time limits

-To learn how to give a student more time on all timed assignments in a course, check out Extending time limits at the course level.
+To learn how to give a student more time on all timed assignments in a course, view Extending time limits at the course level.
 Currently, at the course level, you can only give blanket time limit extensions.
-You cannot give a student an extension on all assignment release dates, due dates, or late due dates in a course at once.
-You would need to give the student those extensions on each assignment.

 Displaying answers immediately

-• Create your Online Assignment and be sure to fill in the correct answers where applicable.
-Before you release the assignment to students, click Review Grades in the left side panel (Course > Assignment > Review Grades).
-This will take you to the Review Grades page for that assignment.
+2. Before you release the assignment to students, click Review Grades in the left side panel (Course > Assignment > Review Grades).

-• On your Review Grades page, click the Publish Grades button in the bottom right.
-Now, as soon as a student saves an answer, they will immediately see whether that answer is correct or incorrect.
-See the note and image below for more on incorrect answer notifications.
+1. Now, as soon as a student saves an answer, they will immediately see whether that answer is correct or incorrect.

 student view online assignment incorrect answer